 Though not everyone in the industry is that taken with how it's being rolled out right now...

-4K capable TV sets are now available from most of the major TV manufacturers, but they're merely the tip of a very cool technology iceberg.
+4K TV sets are now available from most of the major TV manufacturers, but they're merely the tip of a very cool technology iceberg.
 There's plenty to delve into with the new technology - we'll cover what OLED, High-Dynamic Range and Quantum Dot in a minute - but before we get ahead of ourselves let's make sure we all understand the basics.
 What the heck is 4K and why should you care?

 What is 4K?

-The headline fact is simple and dramatic: 4K Ultra HD TVs (also known as UHD TVs) deliver four times the picture resolution of 1080p Full HD, that's eight million pixels compared to two million pixels.
+The headline fact is simple and dramatic: 4K Ultra HD TVs (also known as UHD TVs) deliver four times as much detail as 1080p Full HD, that's eight million pixels compared to two million pixels.

 What that means in terms of potential image clarity is more fine detail, greater texture and an almost photographic emulsion of smoothness.